 You may also like more of Madeleine’s home design ideas: Bring Home The Iconic Palm: Banana Leaves and Gypsy Style: A Fool-Proof Way To Liven Up Your Home.

 Are you following Fountain Of 30 on Facebook, Twitter, Instagram and Pinterest?
 We’ve got lots going on, so join in on the fun!
 Subscribe to our newsletter here.
 You don’t want to miss a post and promise not to bug you to death.
-We also started a Facebook Group called Aging Backwards for women to discuss everything good and bad about being over 40.
+We also started a Facebook Group called Growing Younger for women to discuss everything good and bad about being over 40.
 Additionally Lauren now hosts a podcast called Beauty is a Bitch! and a weekly Instagram Live series called “Growing Younger Gabfest with Lauren.”

 4 thoughts on “Teal vs Turquoise: How to Add The Color Trend To Your Home”

 It can be a challenge for sure.
 They are both two of my favorite colors, but they can sometimes clash if you’re not careful.